This family guide to Kauai post originally appeared on Marcie in Mommyland

 This is another kid-friendly Kauai activity.
 Basically, you kayak down the Huleiwa River and hike .75 miles to see the waterfall.

 With this tour, you get lunch and a motorized boat ride back.
 This sounds perfect for families with younger kids who might not have much energy to paddle back.
+Check out the latest prices and more details.

 If you are driving up North, you can see the impressive Kalihiwai Falls as you cross the bridge over the Kalihiwai River.